Skip to main content

 A balance scale

 • Released the National Plan to End Violence against Women and Children 2022–2032, along with states and territories, to guide actions towards ending violence against women and children in Australia, as well as the First Action Plan and dedicated Aboriginal and Torres Strait Islander Action Plan.
-The National Plan is supported by $2.3 billion in funding commitments.
+The Government has invested over $4 billion in women’s safety since the launch of the National Plan in 2022.

 • Taken action to improve consent and support respectful relationships, including investing in consent and respectful relationships education, social media resources for young people on consent and community-led sexual violence prevention pilots and releasing the Commonwealth Consent Policy Framework.